openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 Library Requirements for C++ and C Languages
 ############################################

-Regardless of the language used to write an application, the ``openvino`` library must always be included in the final distribution since it is a core library which orchestrates with all the inference and frontend plugins. ``openvino`` depends on the TBB libraries which are used by OpenVINO Runtime to optimally saturate the devices with computations, so it must be put to the distribution package.
+Regardless of the programming language of an application, the ``openvino`` library must always be included in its final distribution.
+This core library manages all inference and frontend plugins.
+The ``openvino`` library depends on the TBB libraries which are used by OpenVINO Runtime to optimally saturate devices with computations.

-This core library facilitates inference and frontend plugins, while the TBB libraries optimize device computations.
-By including these components, the application can fully leverage OpenVINO's capabilities and enhance computational performance.

-This library serves as the core component that manages the inference and frontend plugins within the application.
-Additionally, the "openvino" library relies on the TBB (Threading Building Blocks) libraries, which are utilized by the OpenVINO Runtime to effectively utilize the available computational resources.
-Therefore, including the TBB libraries in the distribution package is crucial.
-By including both the "openvino" library and its dependencies, the application can fully leverage the capabilities provided by OpenVINO and optimize the performance of computations on supported devices.

-Regardless of the programming language of an application, the ``openvino`` library should always be included in its final distribution.
-This core library

-If your application is written with C language, you need to put the ``openvino_c`` library additionally.
+If your application is in C language, you need to additionally include the ``openvino_c`` library.

 The ``plugins.xml`` file with information about inference devices must also be taken as a support file for ``openvino``.